Rajon010/ITCT-final/README.md

   * PCA (refer to sklearn): How does it work?
   * Kernel PCA (refer to sklearn): How does it work?
 What kind (positive semi-definite?) of similarity matrix is required?
   * Jensen-Shannon divergence: check the following properties (by online metarials or papers or something else).
     * Its square root is a metric.
+Well, this is already proven in the paper, so you can use it directly.
-    * Its lower bound: My guess is that JSD(P1, P2, ..., Pn) >= 0, and the equality holds iff all Pi with alpha_i != 0 are identical.
-I hope we can either find online or prove this property inorder to make the iterative rotation algorithm reasonable.
+    * Its lower bound: I've already proved that JSD(P1, P2, ..., Pn) >= 0, and the equality holds iff all Pi with alpha_i != 0 are identical.
+So you can directly use this in your slides.
+This makes the iterative rotation algorithm reasonable.
+    * Its upper bound: I've already proved that JSD(P1, P2, ..., Pn) <= ln(dim(P)).
   * Affinity propagation (refer to sklearn): How does it work?
 What kind (positive semi-definite?) of similarity matrix is required if affinity='precomputed'.
   * Hope we can find online or prove that the two ways listed in the website "http://scikit-learn.org/stable/modules/metrics.html" can convert a distance metric to a similarity measure, which can produce the positive semi-definite similarity matrix (if positive semi-definiteness required by kernel PCA and affinity propagation).
 Then put all the above together to conclude that similarity matrix based on JSD is reasonable.
 * The iterative rotation algorithm to minimize JSD(P1, P2, ..., Pn).
 I've already finished this.